 From early experiences of play, children learn to understand body language, eye contact, joint attention, initiation, sharing, problem solving and referencing skills.
 Play helps children to develop important skills that they will need for the rest of their lives.
 What’s more, play takes many forms.

 - Attunement play: This is the basic grounding for play and involves a backwards and forwards interaction between the child and the adult.
 This form of play also supports emotional regulation.

 - Body play and movements: This play includes leaping, climbing, crawling and jumping.
 It helps prepare the brain and ready the child for the unexpected and unusual.
 Interestingly, children with autism often do not engage in this form of play and have difficulties with dealing with unexpected change.

 - Object play: Manipulating objects in different ways such as banging rocks, this type of play leads to the development of sound problem solving skills.

 - Social Play: This includes rough and tumble play and celebratory play.
 This type of play leads to the development of social awareness, co-operation, self-esteem and pride.

 - Imaginative and pretend play: playing house, doctors etc. This plays leads to the development of mind and understanding of others, innovation and creativity and trust in others.

 - Narrative play: Storytelling, reading together and retelling the day’s events.
 This leads to the ability to make sense of the world and your place in it.

 Children with autism often find play confronting and challenging because it is unstructured and forces them to do things they have difficulties with, such as socialising.
 Experts recommend that a child with autism receive 15-20 hours of social engagement a week to support their development, but this can be difficult to achieve in this increasingly busy world.

-Here are some tips to help you support your child with autism to learn and socially engage through play:
+How to support your child with autism to learn and socially engage through play

 - Watch your child; follow the natural pattern that they create in their play, as this will support them to engage with you on their level.